greenm01/ec4x/docs/ec4x_specs.md

 EL is not a specific reflection of scientific or technological advancement, although they are correlated.

-A House's GCP benefits from EL upgrades by 5% per level.
+A House's GCP benefits from EL upgrades by 5% per level, for a maximum of 50% at EL10+.
 The economy is tied to entrepreneurial ambition and citizen education.

 The formula for ERP in XMR is: